Our Impact

 – A grant for parents on low incomes who were forced to stay at home if their child contracted Covid

-– The prioritization of pregnant women for the covid vaccine
+– The prioritisation of pregnant women for the covid vaccine

 – Partners to be given access to pregnancy scans and labour wards